lianghunter/260-Startup/README.md

 **Notes on the class**

-I learned a lot about proper spacing and creation of different elements, as well as how to update HTML code in an IDE and push it to the project
+I learned a lot about proper spacing and creation of different elements, as well as how to update HTML code in an IDE and push it to the project edit #1 - Github and Dev Environment

+I learned how to use both the console and VS Code in order to make changes to code and merge code as well

+simon css notes -learned how to format with bootstrap -bootstrap modifies html -css is what ultimately brings formatting, away from standard boxes/containers to flexible columns, rows, tables, etc.